ameyasutar1/StoreAI/README.md

 ### **Contributing**

-We welcome contributions!
+I welcome contributions!
 Feel free to fork the repository and create a pull request with improvements or new features.
 If you plan to make significant changes, please open an issue first to discuss your ideas.

 ---